 Are you a French citizen?

-I think sometimes people confuse citizen with permanent resident or think you need to be a citizen to live and work legally in France.
+I think sometimes people confuse citizen with permanent resident or think you need to be a citizen to live and work legally as an expat living in France.
 Or that if you move to France or marry a French person, you automatically become a citizen.
 But that’s not the case.
 Citizenship is a process that you apply for, just like it is in the US.

 The answer to this one is nope, I’m not a French citizen and have no plans of starting the paperwork for citizenship any time soon.
 I’m a permanent resident (like a US Green Card).
 At some point though, I’m sure I’ll apply for French citizenship.
-After several years of marriage, I became eligible to apply but it’s a bit of paperwork and a bit of an expense.
+After several years of marriage, I became eligible to apply but it’s a bit of paperwork and a substantial expense.

 The option to become a French citizen doesn’t have an expiration date, so I’ll get on it one day…. for now it’s just not that important and I’m in no rush to tackle anything French bureaucracy-related at the moment.